skye-AL/Devguide/book/hardware-snapdragon.md

 | 5 | GND | GND | |
 | 6 | I2C9_SCL | SPI9_CLK | |

+#### Note on SPI usage
+With the given DSPAL it is not possible to set the SPI mode.
+Only the default mode can be used which is SPIPOL = 1 and SPIPH=1 (clock is high when inactive and data is valid clock trailing edge).
+Be aware of pullup resistors for the I2C pins.
+Therefore, only ```/dev/spi-8``` which is on J12 was tested.

 ## Peripherals

 ### UART to Pixracer / Pixfalcon Wiring